noah-stewart-dev/find-and-dine/README.md

 # Find and Dine
 Find and Dine is a web application written in JavaScript, HTML, and CSS using React.
 It allows a user to randomly select a near by place to eat based on price and distance.
 After a place has been selected, a link to its Google Places page is displayed offering easy access to the menu, directions, and reviews.
-Check it out [here](https://findanddine.net)!

 ### Tables of content
 [How it works](#how-it-works)